 Bocas Del Toro is the prime destination of the trip, so we allocated 8 days for these Caribbean islands.

 Our first 2 days would be in Bocas town at the Residencial La Terraza.
-This to be followed by 3 days further north in Islay Colon at the Tesoro Escondido Lodge.
-We planned to spend our last 3 days in Islay Bastimentos at the Ushuaia Guesthouse.
+This to be followed by 3 days further north in Isla Colon at the Tesoro Escondido Lodge.
+We planned to spend our last 3 days in Isla Bastimentos at the Ushuaia Guesthouse.

 Boca Chica and Boca Brava